kiskaszap/angularDocumentation/README.md

       The menuController ensures the user is logged in by retrieving the username from local storage.
 If not found, it redirects to the login page using $location.path("/").
 It sets up lists of quiz categories and difficulties, and binds the user's selections to $scope variables.
 When the user submits their choices, the controller checks that both category and difficulty are selected.
 If valid, it saves these selections to local storage and navigates to the quiz page with $location.path("/quiz").
 If not, it displays an error message by updating $scope.errorMessage.

-8.  **Menu View**
+9.  **Menu View**

-    - Navigate to the views folder and create a file named menu.html.
-Then, paste the following code into it
+    - Navigate to the views folder and edit the file named menu.html with pasting the following code into it

 >      <!-- menu.html -->
 >